Website Accessibility Certification

 - How can I improve legibility when printing webpages?

-- Below is the step by step on how to change the style sheet file in Internet Explorer.
+- Below is the step-by-step instructions on how to change the style sheet file in Internet Explorer.
 For other browsers please check the Help menu.

 - Click Tools from the top menu bar